Dwayne Leverock: 2007 Cricket World Cup

-In a warm up game against England, as preparation for the 2007 Cricket World Cup Leverock took the wickets of Paul Collingwood and notably Kevin Pietersen, his 10 over spell returning figures of 2 for 32 and resulting in Leverock attaining a cult following around the world.
+In a warm up game against England, as preparation for the 2007 Cricket World Cup, Leverock took the wickets of Paul Collingwood and notably Kevin Pietersen, his 10 over spell returning figures of 2 for 32 and resulting in Leverock attaining a cult following around the world.
+Leverock noticed that Kevin Pietersen and Andrew Flintoff were both mocking and chuckling at some of the deliveries bowled by him which eventually propelled him to raise his bar.
 Leverock commented, "It was the first time I have played against a team like this.
 I settled into a rhythm, and when I settled, I took wickets.
 The wicket was turning a little bit".
 England captain Michael Vaughan was full of praise for Leverock's performance.
 "He bowled very well.
 Any spinner that drags Kevin Pietersen out of his crease, and does him in the flight, is a good bowler".
+Despite Leverock's solid efforts, England comfortably won the match by 241 runs.

-Against Sri Lanka, Leverock took the wicket of Sri Lanka wicket-keeper Kumar Sangakkara, but missed two opportunities to catch Sri Lanka captain, Mahela Jayawardene.
-Leverock's 10 overs cost 67 runs.
+Bermuda's debut World Cup match came against Sri Lanka during a group stage match and Leverock took the prized scalp of Sri Lanka wicket-keeper Kumar Sangakkara, but missed two opportunities to catch Sri Lanka captain, Mahela Jayawardene.
+Mahela Jayawardene made the most out of two costly dropped catches due to sloppy fielding from Dwayne Leverock by top scoring with a fluent knock of 85 which also marked his 35th career ODI half-century.
+Sri Lanka made 321 runs on the board for a loss of 6 wickets and Leverock's 10 overs cost 67 runs in the end.
+Bermuda went onto lose the game to Sri Lanka by a huge margin of 243 runs after being bowled out for just 78 runs.

-Leverock took a stunning, diving one-handed slip catch to dismiss Robin Uthappa off Malachi Jones' 1st ball in World Cup Cricket, (the 2nd over of the game) against India, which triggered off wild celebrations.
-Leverock also took the wicket of Yuvraj Singh and performed his trademark "jig" to celebrate.
-However, his 10 overs were expensive, going for 96 runs.